tylerharter/cs301-projects/fall18/p9/README.md

 ### 5.3 `read_csv_file`

 the problem with this function is that some of the .csv files do not have the appropriate number of columns.
 Instead of crashing your code should skip rows in the .csv that do not have the appropriate number of elements.

+Take note that if you've used DictReader from the csv module to accomplish this task, DictReader replaces values it can't find with None, so you'd still end up with the right number of elements, one of them would just be a None.

 *If everything until here is correct, your score from test.py should be `90%`.*